Explore the Great Indoors: Four Favorites for a Winter Visit

 Glensheen Estate, Duluth

 One of the grandest homes ever built in the state, this 39-room mansion along the shore of Lake Superior was home to the Congdon family.
-During the winter, tours are offered Saturdays and Sundays, and there are several special events.
-A romantic Valentine's Dinner is scheduled for Feb.
-11 and 14.
+During the winter, tours are offered Saturdays and Sundays, and there are several special events, such as Valentine's Day dinners and tours by candlelight.

 International Wolf Center, Ely